thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 ## CancellationTokens
 One of the more "invisible" aspects of Async workflows in F# are [CancellationTokens](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=net-5.0).
 They are constructs that are implicitly passed through Async workflows to enable cooperative cancellation.

 Let's break that down.
-They're _implicitly passed through_ in the sense that a parent Async's token is also given to child workflows it awaits.
-By awaits, I mean a child workflow that is handed over control to when the parent workflow awaits it by calling `let!` or `do!` (note: this can be circumvented, as will be explained below).
+They're _implicitly passed through_ in the sense that a parent Async's `CancellationToken` is forwarded to child workflows it spawns.
+By spawns, I mean a child workflow that is handed over control to, usually via `let!` or `do!` on an `Async<'T>` (Note: this propagation can be circumvented, as will be explained below).
 By _cooperative_, we mean that a "well-behaved" Async workflow is supposed to inspect the token to see if cancellation's been requested.
-It behaves like a good citizen by cancelling the current workflow as quickly as possible, but there are no guarantees it will do so.
+It behaves like a good citizen by cancelling the current workflow as quickly as possible, but this is only an expectation, there are no guarantees it will do so.

 <!--more-->